fastai provides a powerful callback system, which is documented on the

 Here is the place to run some code that needs to be executed after a batch is fully done.
 Example: change the values of the hyperparameters (if we don't do it on_batch_begin instead)

-If we return true, the current epoch is interrupted (example: lr_finder stops the training when the loss explodes)
+True at the end of this event, the current epoch is interrupted (example: lr_finder stops the training when the loss explodes).

 Here is the place to run some code that needs to be executed at the end of an epoch.
 Example: Save the model if we have a new best validation loss/metric.